akshayrangnekar/akshayrangnekar.github.io/source/_posts/2014-03-16-up-and-running-on-appengine-with-maven-jersey-and-guice-part-3.markdown

 {% img /images/postimages/3/heyFoo.png %}

 Push everything to AppServer and make sure everything is fine.
 We'll be using more of Jersey and Guice in the next couple of steps as we get started on templates and persistence.
+[Part 4](/blog/2014/03/18/up-and-running-on-appengine-with-maven-jersey-and-guice-part-4/) will build on today, getting Jersey set up with JSON and Freemarker.